What is obstructive sleep apnea?

 - Type 2 diabetes

-The fatigue caused by obstructive sleep apnea also puts you at increased risk of motor vehicle crashes and other accidents.
+The fatigue caused by this condition also puts you at increased risk of motor vehicle crashes and other accidents.

 How is obstructive sleep apnea prevented?

-The lifestyle changes used to help treat obstructive sleep apnea can also be used to help prevent it.
+The lifestyle changes used to help treat OSA can also be used to help prevent it.
 Try losing weight, exercising regularly, avoiding alcohol and stopping smoking.
 If you have a blocked or stuffy nose try a nasal decongestant or allergy medication.
 Getting a restful night’s sleep and avoiding sleep deprivation is also important.

 - MedlinePlus.
 Obstructive sleep apnea.
 Available at: https://medlineplus.gov/genetics/condition/obstructive-sleep-apnea/.
 [Accessed March 25, 2022].